sbma44/4xidraw-osm/README.md

 Have your robot draw parts of OpenStreetMap (OSM).

-## Building a Docker image

 The goal of this system is to enable rapid creation of SVGs from a given OSM extract without tediously reloading data, then to send that SVG data to a 4xiDraw plotter robot.
-The [4xiDraw is an open design](www.instructables.com/id/4xiDraw/) that lets anyone build their own plotter.
+It uses Docker to make dependency installation less painful and time-consuming.
+The [4xiDraw is an open design](www.instructables.com/id/4xiDraw/) that lets anyone build their own pen plotter robot.

 This system consists of a few parts: